BoBkiNN/mc-server-installer/README.md

 - `customs`: list of custom asset declarations.
 Folder where they will be placed is configured manually

 ### Asset
-An asset is unit of mod/plugin/datapack/custom.
+An asset is a unit representing a mod, plugin, datapack, or custom item.
 Each asset has a:
 - `type` that declares which provider to use
 - `file_selector` - key or object that defines which files are downloaded by provider
-- `asset_id` - and unique id of this asset, based on type-specific properties if not set manually
+- `asset_id` - a unique ID for this asset, automatically generated based on type-specific properties if not set manually
 - `caching` - Enables or disables caching for this asset
 - `actions` - List of actions to execute on downloaded data for correct installation using expression templates
 - `folder` - folder where asset will be downloaded.
 Used only by custom assets